Writing

 Intent

-At Bromham Primary, we understand the importance of a broad, balanced and rich English curriculum, which develops the skills needed for writing across the curriculum and for future life.
-Throughout the teaching of English, a range of genres and high-quality texts are promoted and studied to inspire writing and reading for pleasure.
-We are dedicated to encouraging all children to become passionate and confident writers and seize opportunities with confidence and aim high, whilst they take pride in their work.
-Children have the opportunity to learn from each other through cooperative learning, giving them opportunities to communicate ideas and emotions and delve into their imaginations together.
+During writing lessons, we aim to develop the skills needed for writing across the curriculum and for future excellence, creating life-long learners and communicators.
+Throughout a pupil’s time at the school, a range of genres and high-quality texts are promoted and explored to inspire writing and reading for pleasure.
+We are dedicated to encouraging all children to become passionate and confident writers and to seize opportunities with assurance, always aiming high and taking pride in their work.
+Children have the opportunity to learn from each other through collaborative learning, giving them time to communicate ideas and emotions and delve into their imaginations together.

 Implementation